-Although this idea might seem slightly arcane and removed from the other ideas which we've been discussing in this section it really is motivated by the same ideas.
-The empirical distribution of the artificial sample of test statistics converges to the true sampling distribution as the sample size becomes large and we're then just using the empirical quantiles as a proxy for the quantiles of the true distribution.
-With a little bit of care, as seen here, this can be done in such a way that the type I error probability is exactly that specified by the level of the test.
+Although this idea might seem slightly arcane and removed from the other ideas we've been discussing in this section, it really is motivated by the same ideas.
+The empirical distribution of the artificial sample of test statistics converges to the true sampling distribution as the sample size becomes large, and we're then just using the empirical quantiles as a proxy for the quantiles of the true distribution.
+With a little bit of care, as seen here, this can be done in such a way that the false positive ("type I", if you insist) error probability is exactly that specified by the level of the test.